 6.2.3.5.1 Description

-This resource represents SCP Domain Routing Information, calculated by NRF based on SCPs registered in the NRF.
+This resource represents (local) SCP Domain Routing Information, calculated by NRF based on SCPs registered in the network (or in the producer NRF for local SCP Domain Routing Information).

 This resource is modelled as the Document resource archetype (see clause C.3 of 3GPP TS 29.501 [5]).